davidmoten/rxjava-extras/README.md

 ```

 ###Performance
-* about 33,000 integers/second throughput writing to spinning disk on an i7
+* about 2,000,000 integers/second throughput writing to spinning disk on an i7 with `Options.bufferSizeBytes=1024`.

 TestingHelper
 -----------------